-- 3. Temperature selection: Controls the temperature of the airflow in the vehicle. - O (OFF): Outside air is shut out and the fan will not operate. - : Distributes outside air through the instrument panel vents and the floor vents. - : Distributes outside air through the floor vents. - : Distributes outside air through the windshield defroster vents and floor vents. - : Distributes outside air through the windshield defroster vents.
+- 3. Temperature selection: Controls the temperature of the airflow in the vehicle. - ?: Distributes outside air through the instrument panel vents. - O (OFF): Outside air is shut out and the fan will not operate. - : Distributes outside air through the instrument panel vents and the floor vents. - : Distributes outside air through the floor vents. - : Distributes outside air through the windshield defroster vents and floor vents. - : Distributes outside air through the windshield defroster vents.